GATOR

 Do we have to be an active FTC team or member to participate?

 Since this is an off season, you are not required to be an active team or member to participate.
-If you want to participate for the experience, you can form a team and build an FTC robot during the offseason.
+We encourage FLL and FRC students to participate as an opportunity to try something new.
+If you want to participate for the experience, you can form a team and build an FTC robot during the offseason, or join a team for the day.

 Is GATOR offered as a FIRST Robotics Competition (FRC) or FIRST LEGO LEAGUE (FLL) event?

-Due to limited bandwidth, funding, location, and other challenges, we are unable to offer GATOR as an FRC or FLL event at this time.
-However, the goal is to expand it to FRC and FLL in future seasons.
+Due to limited bandwidth, funding, location, and other challenges, we are unable to offer GATOR as a FRC or FLL event at this time.
+However, the goal is to expand GATOR to FRC and FLL in future seasons.

 We are encouraging FRC and FLL teams to build an FTC robot in the off season and compete in the competition, as a training ground for technical and competition skills.
 We are also encouraging FRC students to volunteer, and we are also planning on including demos to showcase local FRC and FLL teams.